Mass Stipends for 113 Priests in India

 The Diocese of Tezpur lies in the state of Assam, in northeast India.
 Assam is known for its tea production and home to 84 million people, 195,000 Catholics among them.
 They belong to indigenous groups and work either on the tea plantations or as small peasant farmers.
 There are few opportunities for work, low literacy rates, villages without electricity or running water, and unsanitary huts where illness spreads quickly.

 To the best of her ability, the Catholic Church is supporting the people of India in all their needs.
 Her priests proclaim the Good News of Christ, which is gladly welcomed in the area, and help the poor through education, training, and practical acts of charity.
 The faithful also play an active role in the community.

 Not surprisingly, the 113 priests of the Diocese of Tezpur have their hands full.
-And since the Church in this region is also very poor, Bishop Michael Akasius Toppo has appealed to ACN for help.
+And since the Church in India is also very poor, Bishop Michael Akasius Toppo has appealed to ACN for help.

 Bishop Toppo writes: “We are endeavoring to bring the redeeming message of Christ to people of all tribes and tongues, but we need a helping hand.
 We are confident that your precious support for our priests, and hence also for their Catholic communities, will be a great incentive.
 I am sending you this request for Mass stipends, confident of your generous support.
 Our priests will be forever grateful to you and will remember you and all our kind benefactors at the altar of the Lord.”